 What you use instead depends on which operating system you use.

 When Apple and Google Maps split up, it was a major controversy.
-Apple Maps comes standard on every iOS device in the world, and it now has more robust features than ever.
+Apple Maps comes standard on every iOS device and it now has more robust features than ever.

 Apple Maps emphasizes user privacy by not tracking your searches beyond your device.
 DuckDuckGo actually utilizes Apple Maps for its own mapping program.
 You’ll have access to Apple Maps by default if you’re using an iPhone or Mac, but Android and PC users can access Apple Maps via DuckDuckGo.

 A lightweight and powerful mapping client, HERE WeGo users give it high marks for its commitment to privacy and speed.